symphoniacloud/coffee-store-web-basic/README.md

-# Coffee Store Web - Deploying a simple website on AWS
+# Coffee Store Web Basic - Deploying a website on AWS

 There are many ways of hosting websites.
 If you want to host on AWS it's not as easy as it could be, but this example will get you started.